Skip to content

 Architecture

 The mem0 Memory Service acts as the central memory layer for all OpenClaw agents.
-It receives session data through a pipeline (snapshot → digest → dream), distills it into semantic memories using AWS Bedrock, and serves relevant context back to agents on demand.
+It receives diary data through a pipeline (real-time diary write via openclaw-plugin → digest → dream), distills it into semantic memories using AWS Bedrock, and serves relevant context back to agents on demand.

 Deployment Architecture